metabase/metabase/docs/enterprise-guide/data-sandboxes.md

 ### Data sandboxes and public sharing don't play well together

 Public questions and dashboards can't be sandboxed.
-Sandboxing works by filtering data based on the group membership and user attributes of an authenticated user — so since a user doesn't have to log in to see a public question or dashboard, Metabase has no knowledge of who that user is.
+Sandboxing works by filtering data based on the group membership and user attributes of an authenticated user.
+Since someone can see a public question or dashboard without logging in, Metabase won't know who that person is.

 ## Further reading